1What Is Ministry of Data (MoD)?

 2Why is it different from other hackathons?

-This hackathon is different from other open data government hackathons as its more commercially focused providing validated problems the are currently causing issues for the agencies involved.
-These problems are not only issues for the Government agencies but other industries.
+MoD's hackathons are different from other open data government hackathons as we have a commercial focus and provide validated challenges from the agencies involved.
+These problems are not only challenges for West Australian Government agencies but also internationally and across other industries.

 3What happens after the hackathon?

-If you're not already a startup, following the event, the organisers can help you make the connections with mentors, advisers, investors, potential customers and routes to learn more about building and running a startup company.
+If you're not already a startup, following the event, the organisers can help foster connections with mentors, advisers, investors, potential customers and outline a pathway towards running a startup company.
+This year the MoD committee have started www.GovIP.com.au which aims to showcase a MoD alumni to Government Agencies and industry.

 4What can I bring into the event?

 You don’t have to bring all the things below however, the first four are essential.
-A laptop, Adapters and charging cables, Mouse & mouse pad, USB Thumb drives or external hard drives, Headphones, Phone & charger, Bluetooth adapter, USB hub, ID, A reusable water bottle, Warm & comfortable clothing (it sometimes gets a bit cold), Pens & paper (you might need this for brainstorming), Your favourite snacks (we will provide food throughout the event), Glasses (if you need them for looking at screens), and your imagination.
+Your imagination, A friendly attitude, Team spirit, A laptop, Adapters and charging cables, Mouse & mouse pad, USB Thumb drives or external hard drives, Headphones, Phone & charger, Bluetooth adapter, USB hub, ID, A reusable water bottle, Warm & comfortable clothing (it sometimes gets a bit cold), Pens & paper (you might need this for brainstorming), Your favourite snacks (we will provide food throughout the event), Glasses (if you need them for looking at screens), and your imagination.

 5What is it that you are looking for?

-Ministry of Data was created to help diversify and grow the WA economy.
-We know there are superstar businesses here just waiting to be created or existing superstar startups just waiting for that big break.
+Ministry of Data was launched in 2017 to help diversify and grow the WA economy.
+We know there are superstar businesses here just waiting to be created, or existing superstar startups just waiting for that big break.
 We are looking anyone who just loves to solve great problems.
-You don't have to want to create a business from this but the options there if you interested in talking more about it.
+You don't have to want to create a business from this opportunity but the pathway is there if you're interested in talking more about it.

 6Can I be an observer?

-Yes, however just remember to be polite when talking to teams and try not to be too disruptive to them.
+Yes, however what would be better is if you could help out on the day.
+Get to know some people, and the MoD team.
+Just remember to be polite when talking to teams and try not to be too disruptive to them.

 8When will the datasets become available?